6 Pointers and Optionals

 6

 Therefore, as I mentioned earlier, people use pointers as an alternative way to access a particular value.
-And they use it specially when they do not want to “move” the values they produce in their code.
-There are situations where, you want to access a particular value in a different scope of your code, but you do not want to “move” this value to the new scope that you are in.
+And they use it especially when they do not want to “move” these values around.
+There are situations where, you want to access a particular value in a different scope (i.e. a different location) of your code, but you do not want to “move” this value to this new scope (or location) that you are in.

 6.1 Constant objects vs variable objects